 “Construction” means any physical change or change in the method of operation, including fabrication, erection, installation, demolition, or modification of an emissions unit, that would result in a change in emissions.

-“Continuous emissions monitoring system” or “CEMS” meansall of the equipment that may be required to meet the data acquisition and availability requirements of this chapter, to sample, to condition (if applicable), to analyze, and to provide a record of emissions on a continuous basis.“Continuous emissions rate monitoring system” or “CERMS” means the total equipment required for the determination and recording of the pollutant mass emissions rate (in terms of mass per unit of time).“Continuous parameter monitoring system” or “CPMS” meansall of the equipment necessary to meet the data acquisition and availability requirements of this chapter, to monitor the process device operational parameters and the control device operational parameters (e.g., control device secondary voltages and electric currents) and other information (e.g., gas flow rate, O2 or CO2 concentrations), and to record the average operational parameter value(s) on a continuous basis.“Electric utility steam generating unit” means any steam electric generating unit that is constructed for the purpose of supplying more than one-third of its potential electric output capacity and more than 25 MW electrical output to any utility power distribution system for sale.
+“Continuous emissions monitoring system” or “CEMS” means the definition of “continuous emissions monitoring system” set forth in 40 CFR 52.21(b)(44) and is adopted by reference.

+“Continuous emissions rate monitoring system” or “CERMS” means the definition of “continuous emissions rate monitoring system” set forth in 40 CFR 52.21(b)(47) and is adopted by reference.

+“Continuous parameter monitoring system” or “CPMS” means the definition of “continuous parameter monitoring system” set forth in 40 CFR 52.21(b)(46) and is adopted by reference.

+“Electric utility steam generating unit” means any steam electric generating unit that is constructed for the purpose of supplying more than one-third of its potential electric output capacity and more than 25 MW electrical output to any utility power distribution system for sale.
 Any steam supplied to a steam distribution system for the purpose of providing steam to a steam-electric generator that would produce electrical energy for sale is also considered in determining the electrical energy output capacity of the affected facility.

 “Emissions unit” means any part of a stationary source that emits or would have the potential to emit any regulated NSR pollutant and includes an electric utility steam generating unit.
 For purposes of this chapter, there are two types of emissions units: